bioinfo16/Troubleshooting/README.md

 In **Issues**, there are the post named by tools.
 Find it and leave the comment about running tool such as error message, opinion about my tool.

+If you want to talk with me directly, please contact to me by e-mail.

-Have a great time with my tool :)
+Have a great time with my tool :D